nikbaya/ldscsim/README.md

 # ldscsim
-`ldscsim` is a package containing methods designed to generate simulated phenotypes using a wide range of models.
+`ldscsim` is a package containing methods designed to generate simulated phenotypes using different models.
 <br>
 ## Getting started
 `simulate()` is the method which wraps all other methods in the package.
 However, all methods are self-contained.
 For instance, if you just want to calculate simulated phenotypes using betas (SNP effects) generated outside of the `ldscsim` framework, you can use `sim_phenotypes()` independent of `simulate()`.